OctopusDeploy/docs/docs/administration/authentication-providers/active-directory-authentication.md

 ### Trusted Domains

-Using Trusted Domains is supported by Octopus Deploy. Â Users from the domain the Octopus Deploy server is a member of will always be allowed to log in. Â Users from domains that the Octopus Deploy server's domain trusts will also be able to log in.
+Using Trusted Domains is supported by Octopus Deploy.
+Users from the domain the Octopus Deploy server is a member of will always be allowed to log in.
+Users from domains that the Octopus Deploy server's domain trusts will also be able to log in.

 Learn about [configuring Teams to utilise Trusted Domains](/docs/home/administration/managing-users-and-teams/external-groups-and-roles.md).